What is Personalized Learning?

 How do you handle special education/IEPs?

 Special education services are provided by Dallas School District in coordination with DCS.
-Students requiring in-person services will recieve those services in Dallas.
+These include IEP meetings, speech therapy, and other services.
+Students requiring in-person services will receive those services in Dallas.
 Please contact us for more information.

 Where are you located?

 Currently, we are located at 124 SW Walnut Ave. in Dallas, OR.
 Please contact us at firstname.lastname@example.org or (503) 420-4360 if you would like to arrange a visit.

 We hold a lottery each May.
 Please see our admissions page for details.